 NATR 235 5 credits

-From personal to global levels, this course uses a systems approach to examine interaction of social, economic, and ecological factors in natural resources management.
-Students identify and explore the consequences of diverse natural resource philosophies and paradigms, and develop skills to direct, mitigate or change human impacts on natural systems.
+From personal to global levels, this course uses a systems approach to examine interaction of social, economic and ecological factors in natural resources management.
+Identify and explore the consequences of diverse natural resource philosophies and paradigms, and develop skills to direct, mitigate or change human impacts on natural systems.
 Prerequisite: ENGL& 101.